trainline/environment-manager/docs/user-guide/permissions.md

 ### Deleting

 You can delete a set of permissions by clicking the delete button on this screen.
-This does not delete the user or group from Active Directory.
+This does not delete the user or group from LDAP.
 It merely removes all permissions assigned to that user in Environment Manager.

 ### Creating and Modifying